r3bl-org/shorty-idea-plugin/README.md

 1. This functionality is exposed as an action called "Shorten URL" in the editor window.
 2. In preferences, you can enable shortening all long links in a Markdown file when it has been saved.

+## JetBrains Plugin Marketplace listing

+It is published in the JetBrains Plugin Marketplace [here](https://plugins.jetbrains.com/plugin/14120-shorty--url-shortener).

 ## License

 Copyright 2020 R3BL, LLC.